artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 4. If the Reference representation or Thumbnail representation is deleted via the "Edit digital object" page, then the "Reference copy" and/or "Thumbnail copy" metadata is no longer displayed on the archival description view page.
-Additionally, the thumbnail is not show on Browse pages and the reference copy is not displayed on view pages.
+Additionally, the thumbnail is not shown on Browse pages and the reference copy is not displayed on view pages.

 5. The filename for each representation is either shown as plain text or as a